SebastienBoisard/lectures-labs/installation_instructions.md

 Follow the instructions of the Anaconda page to install anaconda on your laptop.

+Create an environment for this class:

+    conda create --name env_m2dsupsdlclass python=3.5

+Activate this new environment:

+    conda activate env_m2dsupsdlclass

 Open a console / terminal and update the following packages with conda:

     conda install python=3.5 numpy scikit-learn=0.18.1 jupyter matplotlib pip